xuwkk/power_system_operation/readme.md

 # Power System Operation in Python

-## Introduction

 **We are still at the early stage of the implementation.
 There will be more functionalities and flexible I/Os coming in the future.
 Please watch us progress to have the latest update.**

+## Introduction

-The main purpose of this repository is to provide an efficient I/O for generating the optimization problem in power system operation and host a basic set of basic power system operation formulations for the future research and teaching purpose.
+The main purpose of this repository is to
+1. provide an efficient I/O for generating the optimization problem in power system operation and
+2. host a basic set of basic power system operation formulations for the future research and teaching purpose.
+3. The package also comes with an efficient modifications of the load, solar, and wind data that are suitable for the propose case study.
+Therefore, it can be used to machine learning applications with large training dataset.

 This repo contains some basic power system operations written in Python and formulated by `cvxpy`, such as:
 - Network Constrained Unit Commitment (with/out integer variables) (finished)